Afterlife

-The afterlife or life after death is a postulated existence in which the essential part of an individual's stream of consciousness or identity continues to exist after the death of their physical body.
+The afterlife or life after death is a speculation concerning existence after death, in which the essential part of an individual's stream of consciousness or identity continues to exist after the death of their physical body.
 The surviving essential aspect varies between belief systems; it may be some partial element, or the entire soul or spirit, which carries with it one's personal identity.

-In some views, this continued existence takes place in a spiritual realm, while in others, the individual may be reborn into this world and begin the life cycle over again in a process referred to as reincarnation, likely with no memory of what they have done in the past.
+In some views, this continued existence takes place in a supernatural realm, while in others, the individual may be reborn into this world and begin the life cycle over again in a process referred to as reincarnation, likely with no memory of what they have done in the past.
 In this latter view, such rebirths and deaths may take place over and over again continuously until the individual gains entry to a spiritual realm or otherworld.
 Major views on the afterlife derive from religion, esotericism, and metaphysics.

-Some belief systems, such as those in the Abrahamic tradition, hold that the dead go to a specific place (e.g., paradise or hell) after death, as determined by their god, based on their actions and beliefs during life.
-In contrast, in systems of reincarnation, such as those of the Indian religions, the nature of the continued existence is determined directly by the actions of the individual in the ended life.
+Some belief systems, such as many pagan ones, hold that the dead go to a specific place (e.g., paradise or the underworld) after death, as determined by their god or gods, based on their actions and beliefs during life.
+In contrast, in systems of reincarnation, such as those of the Indian religions, the nature of the continued existence is determined directly by the actions of the individual in their ended life.

 Different metaphysical models

 Theist immortalists generally believe some afterlife awaits people when they die.
 Members of some generally non-theistic religions believe in an afterlife without reference to a deity.

-Religions, such as Christianity, Islam, and various pagan belief systems, believe in the soul's existence in another world, while others, like many forms of Hinduism and Buddhism, believe in reincarnation.
+Religions, such as many various pagan belief systems, and some versions of Abrahamic religions, believe in the soul's existence in another world, while others, like many forms of Hinduism and Buddhism, believe in reincarnation.
 In both cases, these religions hold that one's status in the afterlife is determined by their conduct during life.

 Reincarnation

-Reincarnation is the philosophical or religious concept that an aspect of a living being starts a new life in a different physical body or form after each death.
+Reincarnation is the philosophical or religious conjecture that an aspect of a living being starts a new life in a different physical body or form after each death.
 This concept is also known as rebirth or transmigration and is part of the Saṃsāra/karma doctrine of cyclic existence.
-Samsara refers to the process in which souls (jivas) go through a sequence of human and animal forms.
+Saṃsāra refers to the process in which souls (jivass) go through a sequence of human and animal forms.
 Traditional Hinduism teaches that each life helps the soul (jivas) learn until the soul becomes purified to the point of liberation.
-All major Indian religions, namely Buddhism, Hinduism, Jainism, and Sikhism have their own interpretations of the idea of reincarnation.
+All major Indian religions—namely Buddhism, Hinduism, Jainism, and Sikhism—have their own interpretations of the idea of reincarnation.
 The human idea of reincarnation is found in many diverse ancient cultures, and a belief in rebirth/metempsychosis was held by historic Greek figures, such as Pythagoras and Plato.
 It is a common belief of various ancient and modern religions, such as Spiritism, theosophy, and Eckankar.
 It is found as well in many tribal societies around the world, in places such as Australia, East Asia, Siberia, and South America.